 Cervical instability or craniocervical instability (CCI) is a medical condition in which the ligaments holding your head to the upper neck become loose or relaxed.
 This results in excruciating pain close to your neck, skull, and shoulders.

 CCI occurs due to the excessive movement of the patient’s vertebrae at the atlantoaxial joint (upper part of the neck) and the atlanto occipital joint (articulation between the atlas bone and the occipital bone).
-These joints are present between the first two vertebrae (C1 and C2) and the skull.
+These joints are between the first two vertebrae (C1 and C2) and the skull.
 This instability can cause compression in the brain stem, vagus nerve, or spinal cord, along with several other symptoms.

 CCI can even lead to rheumatoid arthritis if not treated on time.
 Luckily, many treatment options, including orthobiologic methods, are giving excellent results in relieving CCI symptoms.